 How lucky we all are that there is now another way.

 For my first attempt at self-publishing, I decided on a poetry chapbook.
 It would be shorter and easier than a novel and, I reasoned, as nobody bought poetry anyway, I could make all the mistakes I was undoubtedly going to make without too many people noticing.

 But I was wrong.
 I was astonished when my little book started to sell.
 I soon self-published again, a non-fiction book this time, and this time I put it on all the other major platforms: Apple, Kobo, IngramSpark as well as Amazon.

 Soon I was getting my fiction rights back from Penguin and earning far more money from books than I ever had before.
 I immediately loved being the creative director of my own books and business, gaining great creative freedom through commercial control.

 I searched for a professional association to join but there wasn’t one with a focus on the two aspects of self-publishing were most important to me: excellence and ethics.

 I had a heart and soul-searching night or two.
 I’d just been through a serious illness and time was precious.
 I had many books I wanted to write.
 Did I really want to do this?
 Turned out I did.
 When the coming generations would ask me where I was during this transformative period in publishing, I wanted to be able to say: Right at the heart of it, beating the drum for authors.

-He discovered we could structure as a nonprofit, community interest company (CIC), which was the ideal configuration.
 And so, at The London Book Fair 2012, ALLi, the Alliance of Independent Authors was born.
 And my enthusiasm for author-publishing has grown with each passing year.